JorgeMJ/dealer_feedback/README.md

 FILES:

 * index.html >         Main page and holds the form.
 * success.html >       Redirects here if the form has been submitted correctly.
+* list_comments.html > Displays all the comments.
 * app.py >             The app itself.
 Establishes the database, table, server, form.
 * send_mail.py >       Module that contains the send_mail() function.
 * .gitignore >         Lists of files Git should ignore.
 * Pipfile >            Specify the packages requirements.
 * Pipfile.lock >       Specify the version of the required packages.
 * Procfile >           Declares how the app must be run (uses gunicorn to deploy in heroku)
 * requirements.txt >   Specify the dependencies needed.
 * runtime.txt >        Secifies what Python version is needed.

 RUNNING: